beyondcode/expose/docs/getting-started/installation.md

 ./expose
 ```

-You most likely want to put the `expose.phar` into a directory on your `PATH`, so you can simply call expose from any directory.
+You most likely want to put the `expose` program into a directory on your `PATH`, so you can simply call expose from any directory.
 For example:

 ```
-sudo mv expose.phar /usr/local/bin/expose
+sudo mv expose /usr/local/bin/expose
 ```

 After that, you are ready to go and can [share your first site](/docs/expose/getting-started/sharing-your-first-site).